 Yes, First Contact™ can be used on any surface suitable for the solution composition.

-On larger surfaces it is suggested to use more substantial removal techniques than the small peel tabs provided in the regular and deluxe kits.
 Intermediate surfaces may be peeled using bumper sticker-size tabs (part number FCB) that Photonic Cleaning Technologies can supply on request.
-Very large surfaces may require special chemical resistant nylon mesh (part number FCNet), available from Photonic Cleaning Technologies, be applied between a double application of First Contact™ solution.
+Very large surfaces may require special chemical resistant mesh (part number FCNet), available from Photonic Cleaning Technologies, be applied between a double application of First Contact™ solution.
 The mesh becomes part of the coating without ever touching the surface and provides a strong matrix to pull and remove the dry film.

 Can First Contact™ be applied as a spray?

 First Contact™ solution can be applied as a spray.
 Photonic Cleaning Technologies provides Spray First Contact which is ready-to-use from the bottle.
-PCT also identified three manual spray bottle systems which are compatible with Spray First Contact.
-Spray First Contact and manual spray bottles can be purchased on the Volusion store link under the Accessories Page
+All of our spray bottles are compatible with spray First Contact and can be purchased on the Accessories Page

 Research and experimentation shows that HVLP spray technology is compatible with First Contact™ application.
 Standard First Contact™ can be sprayed with this technology.
 Contact us for more information.